Cahouet Foundation

 How to Apply

 The Cahouet Foundation does not have a public application process.
-Grants are made at the trustee's discretion, typically to organizations with which the Cahouet family had established relationships or that align closely with Frank and Ann Cahouet's documented philanthropic interests.
+Grants are made at the trustee's discretion, typically to organisations with which the Cahouet family had established relationships or that align closely with Frank and Ann Cahouet's documented philanthropic interests.

 The foundation operates as a traditional private family foundation where grantmaking decisions are made internally by BNY Mellon as trustee, likely guided by the family's philanthropic priorities and legacy.